huangchenguang123/data-sync/README.md

 ## todo
 1. front and other api server
-2. dynamic shunt
-3. add more component
+2. add more component
-4. UT
+3. UT